Logo

 Menaggio

-Boasting breathtaking historic walks along the lake shore and botanical gardens hidden in higher hamlets, Menaggio knows how to win the hearts of nature lovers.
+Boasting of beautiful trails along the shore and botanical gardens hidden in higher hamlets, Menaggio easily wins the hearts of nature lovers.

-Menaggio also becomes the scene of a musical event every August with its free international Guitar Festival.
-This annual event attracts musicians and music lovers from all over the world.
+Menaggio becomes the scene of a musical event every August with its international Guitar Festival.
+This event attracts musicians and music lovers from all over the world.

 Lugano